-All supported parameters can be configured via the cb_cmds hooks library described in the cb_cmds: Configuration Backend Commands section.
-The general rule is that the scalar global parameters are set using remote-global-parameter4-set; the shared network-specific parameters are set using remote-subnet4-set.
+All supported parameters can be configured via the cb\cmds hooks library described in the cb\cmds: Configuration Backend Commands section.
+The general rule is that the scalar global parameters are set using remote-global-parameter4-set; the shared network-specific parameters are set using remote-network4-set; and the subnet- and pool-level parameters are set using remote-subnet4-set.
 Whenever there is an exception to this general rule, it is highlighted in the table.
 The non-scalar global parameters have dedicated commands; for example, the global DHCPv4 options (option-data) are modified using remote-option4-global-set.